-I am so lucky I had Lex from Coastal Lux Designs to help me organize and style this pantry.
+I am so lucky I had Lex to help me organize and style this pantry.
 She has so much expertise in functional design and her home organization skills were so helpful when I was deciding how to arrange and purchase items.
 She helped me with everything from deciding the size and spacing of the shelves, to picking containers that met my families needs, and even putting everything together once it was ready to go.
-Whats even better is she shared her top 5 tips for organizing your own pantry in another post so be sure to read that one before starting your own project.
+What’s even better is she shared her top 5 tips for organizing your own pantry in another post so be sure to read that one before starting your own project.

-So here is a breakdown for what you will need for the project if you plan on redoing your pantry
+So here is a breakdown for what you will need for the project if you plan on redoing your pantry:

-- 1 gallon of paint
+1 gallon of paint

-- wood boards to fit the space
+wood boards to fit the space

-- brackets (spaced a foot apart)
+brackets (spaced a foot apart)

 Overall our total spend for the project was around $350.
 We did own a few items already (paint, tools, stain, some storage items) so that did help with the cost but overall this was an easy and inexpensive project.
 Now that you have all the tips right at your fingertips you should be able to complete this in a weekend too!

 After having our pantry for a few months I am just so happy with how it works for our family.
 For the most part it is still as organized as the first day and we find that its easier to see what we have so we waste less.
-Plus I really believe buying out items in bulk help keep the cost down too.
+Plus I really believe buying our items in bulk help keep the cost down too.